learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 console.log(configuration.closing.Thor) //=> "Admiration, respect, and love"
 ```

-Here is one of the most boggling problems in JavaScript: a bug created in the
+Here is one of the most mind-boggling problems in JavaScript: a bug created in
-shadow of the all-too-easy-to-forget fact that function expressions and
+the shadow of the all-too-easy-to-forget fact that function expressions and
 declarations ***inside*** of other functions ***do not automatically*** use the
 same context as the outer function.
 Think about the rules of implicit context
 assignment before reading on.